Michael D. Higgins

-Michael Daniel Higgins (Mícheál Dónal Ó hUigínn; born 18 April 1941) is an Irish politician, poet, sociologist, and broadcaster, who has served as the ninth president of Ireland since November 2011.
-Entering national politics through the Labour Party, he served as a senator from 1973 to 1977 having been nominated by the Taoiseach.
-Elected in 1981 as a Teachta Dála (TD), he represented the Galway West constituency from 1981 to 1982 and 1987 to 2011.
-Between these terms, he returned to Seanad Éireann from 1983 to 1987 as a senator for the National University.
-He served as Minister for Arts, Culture and the Gaeltacht from 1993 to 1997 and mayor of Galway from 1981 to 1982 and 1990 to 1991.
-Higgins was the president of the Labour Party from 2003 to 2011, until he resigned following his election as president of Ireland.
+Michael Daniel Higgins (Mícheál Dónal Ó hUigínn; born 18 April 1941) is an Irish politician, poet and broadcaster who served as the president of Ireland from November 2011 to November 2025.
+Entering national politics through the Labour Party, he served as a senator from 1973 to 1977 and a Teachta Dála (TD) from 1981 to 1982, returning to the Seanad from 1983 to 1987 and the Dáil from 1987 to 2011.
+He served as minister for arts, culture and the Gaeltacht from 1993 to 1997 and as mayor of Galway from 1981 to 1982 and 1990 to 1991.

+Higgins was elected president of Ireland in 2011 after being nominated by the Labour Party.
+He ran for a second term in 2018 and was re-elected in a landslide victory, with his 822,566 first-preference votes being the largest personal mandate in the history of the Republic of Ireland until Catherine Connolly's election as president in 2025.
+His second presidential inauguration took place on 11 November 2018.

-Higgins has used his time in office as president to address issues concerning justice, social equality, social inclusion, anti-sectarianism, anti-racism, and reconciliation.
+Higgins used his presidency to address issues concerning justice, social equality, social inclusion, anti-sectarianism, anti-racism, and reconciliation.
 He made the first state visit by an Irish president to the United Kingdom in April 2014.

-Higgins ran for a second term as president of Ireland in 2018 and was re-elected in a landslide victory.
-Higgins attained the largest personal mandate in the history of the Republic of Ireland, with 822,566 first-preference votes.
-Higgins' second presidential inauguration took place on 11 November 2018.

 Early life

-Higgins was born on 18 April 1941 in Limerick.
+Michael Daniel Higgins was born on 18 April 1941 in Limerick.
 His father, John Higgins, was from Ballycar, County Clare, and was a lieutenant with the Charleville Company, 3rd Battalion, 2nd Cork Brigade of the Irish Republican Army.
 John, along with his two brothers Peter and Michael, had been active participants in the Irish War of Independence.

 When John's father's health grew poor, with alcohol abuse as a contributing factor, John sent Michael, aged five, and his four-year-old brother to live on his unmarried uncle and aunt's farm near Newmarket-on-Fergus, County Clare.
 His elder twin sisters remained in Limerick.
 He was educated at Ballycar National School, County Clare and St. Flannan's College, Ennis.

 As an undergraduate at University College Galway (UCG), he served as vice-auditor of the college's Literary and Debating Society in 1963–64, and rose to the position of auditor in the 1964–65 academic year.
 He also served as president of UCG Students' Union in 1964–65.
-In 1967, Higgins graduated from the American Indiana University Bloomington with a Master of Arts degree in Sociology.
+In 1967, Higgins graduated from the American Indiana University Bloomington with a Master of Arts degree in sociology.
 He also briefly attended the University of Manchester.

-In his academic career, he was a statutory lecturer in the Department of Political Science and Sociology at UCG and was a visiting professor at Southern Illinois University.
+In his academic career, Higgins was a statutory lecturer in the Department of Political Science and Sociology at UCG and was a visiting professor at Southern Illinois University.
 He resigned his academic posts to concentrate fully on his political career.

-He is a fluent Irish language speaker and also speaks Spanish.
+Higgins is a fluent Irish language speaker and also speaks Spanish.